Primary Ionization and Particle Identification with Straw Tube Detectors: Results

-The different gas mixtures have been analyzed to obtain primaries and the spatial distributions \cite{primary1}.
-10,000 electrons of 1 GeV were shot from x=0 cm, y=0 cm, z=0 cm in the six gas mixtures as discussed in section~\ref{sec:num}.
-The electrons were shot along z-direction.
-The physics list chosen for the interactions was G4EmStandardPhysics.
-The figure~\ref{fig:Five} shows the x-, y- and z- distributions of electrons in different gas mixtures.
-The primary ionization has been obtained highest in the $XeCO_{2}O_{2}$ gas mixture.
-The figure also shows the Gaussian distributions due to large statistics.
-The deviation from zero is due to the particles were shot along the negative z-direction.
-The electrons were shot along negative z direction shows the z- distribution started from -2000 mm to till it was stopped in the gas.
-The figure~\ref{fig:Six} shows the view of x- and y- distributions in 2-dimensions.
-The center part shows that the particles were shot from x=0 cm, y=0 cm.
-The figure~\ref{fig:Seven} shows the energy loss by primaries and secondaries when 10000 electrons of 1 GeV were shot in the gas mixture $XeCO_{2}O_{2}$ :: 70:27:3.
-The table~\ref{table2} shows the primaries in different gas mixtures, that have been separated from secondaries which is required to do charge density studies in many high energy physics experiments.
+The different gas mixtures as mentioned in table~\ref{table1} have been analyzed to obtain primaries and the spatial co-ordinate distributions \cite{primary1}.
+10,000 electrons of 1 GeV were shot from x=0 cm, y=0 cm, z=0 cm in the six gas mixtures as discussed in the table~\ref{table1}.
+The electrons were shot along the z-direction.
+The physics list chosen for the interactions of particles with the gas mixtures was G4EmStandardPhysics.
+The figures~\ref{fig:FiveOne}, ~\ref{fig:FiveTwo}, ~\ref{fig:FiveThree}, ~\ref{fig:FiveFour}, ~\ref{fig:FiveFive}, and~\ref{fig:FiveSix} show the x-, y- and z- distributions of electrons with different gas mixtures i.e., $XeCO_{2}$, $XeCO_{2}N_{2}$, $XeHeCH_{4}$, $XeCO_{2}O_{2}$, $XeC_{5}H_{12}$, $XeCH_{4}$ respectively.
+The optimization of the primary ionization using the various gas mixtures has been done.
+The selection of gas mixture has been done by changing the ratios of individual gas compositions as given in the table~\ref{table1}.
+The figures also show that the x-, y- distributions are Gaussian as have been fit with Gaussian function.
+The x- and y- distributions show the Gaussian distributions due to large statistics \cite{primary1}-\cite{primary2}.
+The electrons were shot along negative z direction.
+The figures show the z- distribution started from -2000 mm until it was stopped in the gas medium.
+As observed from the figure~\ref{fig:FiveOne} from x-, y-, z-distributions the primary ionization for $XeCO_{2}$::70:30 is 2283786 which is highest among all the compositions of $XeCO_{2}$.
+Similarly, other gas mixtures were also analyzed from figures~\ref{fig:FiveTwo}--~\ref{fig:FiveSix} in the same way.
+Hence the table~\ref{table21} was obtained from the analyzed gas mixtures (from figures~\ref{fig:FiveOne}--~\ref{fig:FiveSix}) that were found to show highest primary ionization.
+From figures~\ref{fig:FiveOne}--~\ref{fig:FiveSix}, those gas mixtures that show maximum primary ionization were considered as ``selected'' gas mixtures.
+The figure~\ref{fig:FiveSeven} shows the combined x-, y- and z- for the ``selected'' gas mixtures to obtain the highest primary ionization among all the xenon-based gas mixtures.
+From the figure~\ref{fig:FiveSeven} it has been observed that $XeCO_{2}$ :: 70:30 gas mixture show the highest primary ionization among all the xenon-based gas mixtures.
+The figure~\ref{fig:Six} shows the view of x- and y- distributions in 2-dimensions in $XeCO_{2}$ :: 70:30 gas mixture.
+The central part shows that the particles were shot from x=0 cm, y=0 cm.